Gandalf2004/Gandalf2004/README.md

 # 👋 Hi, I'm Gandalf2004!

-I come from Germany and am into system and Embedded SW development.
+I come from Germany and, i'm into system and Embedded SW development.
 And apparently also into Emulator development now, that's new.

 ## About Me